LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/JavaScriptChatSDK/Methods/authenticate.md

 This resource enables consumer SSO with Conversational Cloud.

-**Notes**:
+**Notes:**

-- **Using this resource depends on authenticated engagement parameters.**
+- Using this resource depends on authenticated engagement parameters.
-- **In the response for this authentication resource, the following events will be triggered: onAuthentication, onAuthenticationFail.**
+- In the response for this authentication resource, the following events will be triggered: onAuthentication, onAuthenticationFail.

 ### Request